Tanystropheus: Monte San Giorgio species

 Well-preserved T. longobardicus fossils continue to be recovered from Monte San Giorgio up to the present day.
 Fossils from the mountain are primarily stored at the rebuilt Museo Civico di Storia Naturale di Milano (MSNM), the Paleontological Museum of Zürich (PIMUZ), and the Museo Cantonale di Scienze Naturali di Lugano (MCSN).
 Rupert Wild reviewed and redescribed all specimens known at the time via several large monographs in 1973/4 and 1980.
 In 2005, Silvio Renesto described a T. longobardicus specimen from Switzerland which preserved the impressions of skin and other soft tissue.
 Five new MSNM specimens of T. longobardicus were described by Stefania Nosotti in 2007, allowing for a more comprehensive view of the species' anatomy.

 A small but well-preserved skull and neck, specimen PIMUZ T 3901, was found in the slightly younger Meride Limestone at Monte San Giorgio.
 Wild (1980) gave it a new species, T. meridensis, based on a set of skull and vertebral traits proposed to differ from T. longobardicus.
 Later reinvestigations failed to confirm the validity of these differences, rendering T. meridensis a junior synonym of T. longobardicus.
 A 2019 revision of Tanystropheus concluded that T. longobardicus and T. antiquus were the only valid species in the genus, though this conclusion would prove to be short-lived.

 Tanystropheus specimens from Monte San Giorgio have long been segregated into two morphotypes based on their tooth structure.
 Smaller specimens bear tricuspid teeth at the back of the jaw while larger specimens have a set of single-pointed fangs.
 The two morphotypes were originally considered to represent juvenile and adult specimens of T. longobardicus, though many studies have supported the hypothesis that they represent separate species.
 A 2020 study found numerous differences between the skulls of large and small specimens, formalizing the proposal to divide the two into separate species.
-Moreover, a histological investigation revealed that one small specimen, PIMUZ T 1277, was a skeletally mature adult at a length of only 1.5 meters (4.9 ft).
+Moreover, a histological investigation revealed that one small specimen, PIMUZ T 1277, was a skeletally mature adult at a length of only 1.5 m.
 The larger one-cusped morphotype was named as a new species, Tanystropheus hydroides (referencing the Hydra of Greek mythology), while the smaller tricuspid morphotype retains the name T. longobardicus.